sahiliamsso/docs/source/reference/JSON-oxauth-prop.md

 # oxAuth Configurations
 ## Overview
-This page explains the JSON Configuration which can be accessed by navigating to `Configuration` > `JSON Configuration`.
+This page explains the JSON Configuration which can be accessed by navigating to `Configuration` > `JSON Configuration` > `oxAuth Configuration`.

 ## oxAuth.properties
 ![image](../img/reference/config-json_oxauthproperties.png)